 Using the appropriate chemical solution, sun-damaged skin cells are peeled off, leaving fresh skin that will make you look more youthful.
 The peel also helps stimulate the production of new collagen, which eventually improves skin texture.

-A chemical peel helps improve skin tone and texture.
+This procedure helps in improving skin tone and texture.
 It can also help reduce the appearance of fine lines, decrease hyperpigmentation, and clear up acne.
 Furthermore, it helps unclog pores and improve superficial scarring.
 Chemical peels contribute to increased skin cell turnover and stimulate collagen production to revitalize skin.

-However, it should be noted that a chemical peel may not result in a dramatic improvement of deep wrinkles and sagging skin.
+However, it should be noted that a this may not result in a dramatic improvement of deep wrinkles and sagging skin.